 A Canadian version of Starz launched in 2019, and is available through most TV providers, while cordcutters can subscribe to Starz through Crave, Prime Video Channels, and Apple TV Channels.
 However, there are several programming differences between Starz Canada and its American and international counterparts.
 Several programs that debuted before 2019 are not available through Starz Canada, but are available on other Canadian channels.

-As with most other American pay channels like HBO, the U.S. version of Starz is not available in Canada due to a variety of laws and regulations that prioritize Canadian-owned TV channels here.
+As with most other American pay channels like HBO, the U.S. version of the Starz pay TV service is not available in Canada due to a variety of laws and regulations that prioritize Canadian-owned TV channels here.

-Lionsgate has since renewed efforts to grow the Starz brand internationally, which in Canada culminated in a partnership with Bell Media to relaunch its TMN Encore service as a Canadian version of Starz.
-This partnership was announced in 2018 and went into effect in 2019, superseding a previous programming output arrangement between Starz and another Canadian pay TV service, Super Channel, which had been in place since 2013.
+Ultimately, Lionsgate formed a partnership with Bell Media to relaunch the latter's TMN Encore service as a Canadian version of Starz.
+This partnership was announced in 2018 and went into effect in 2019, superseding the agreement with Super Channel.

 Many original series are (now) the same, but not all programming is.
-Most ongoing Starz original series that premiered in 2018 or later – including Vida, Dublin Murders, and the future Power spin-off series – are or will be available on Starz Canada.
-Many past Starz original series including Boss, Party Down, and the recently-concluded Power are available on-demand to subscribers.
+Most ongoing Starz original series that premiered in 2018 or later – including Vida, Dublin Murders, and the current and future Power spin-off series like Ghost – are or will be available on Starz Canada.
+Many past Starz original series including Boss, Party Down, and the recently-concluded Power main series, are available on-demand to subscribers.

 However, some Starz series that debuted in 2018 or earlier are not currently available, in whole or in part, on Starz Canada, either because they were part of the previous arrangement with Super Channel, or because Starz holds American broadcast rights only, and international broadcast rights were sold to others.
 Details on these are in the next section.